 2. Contact a certified trainer or accredited schools that provide a certification course.
 The course usually takes 1-2 days.
 Refer to the below list of training schools in Alaska.

-7. Upon completion of the course and successful assessment, you will be given a certificate and/or operator card.
-You can take the certification with you when applying for a forklift driver job, certainly, you will have an edge getting hired over other candidates.
+6. Upon completion of the course and successful assessment, you will be given a certificate and/or operator card.
+You can take the certification with you when applying for a forklift driver job, certainly, you will have an edge in getting hired over other candidates.

 READ these guides to assist you in taking the required forklift training: